-- Determinations about prerequisites and co-requisites shall be made only on a course-by-course or program-by-program basis, including those establishing communication and computational skill requirements (per Title 55003(a) and (j) respectively). - A. Establishing Prerequisites and Co-requisites
+Determinations about prerequisites and co-requisites shall be made only on a course-by-course or program-by-program basis, including those establishing communication and computational skill requirements (per Title 55003(a) and (j) respectively). (see page 99 of College Catalog).

+A. Establishing Prerequisites and Co-requisites